 We want to ensure that journalists, media organisations, and victims of political discrimination, abuse of power, and state collusion in criminal activity, have access to justice.

 We aim to do this by establishing and supporting a network of public interest litigation lawyers, using legal cases to force institutional reform and accountability, and exploring the use of international mechanisms to ensure democratic accountability.
+We are working to develop a Public Interest Litigation Network, which we hope will launch in the autumn of 2021.

 Supporting independent, non-partisan media